 - Umbrella: Having a compact umbrella that fits into your day bag can be a lifesaver so be sure to bring one with you.

 - Hat, scarf and gloves: As with the layers, you’re gonna want these to keep nice and toastie warm!

 Getting to Melbourne from the airport

 If you’re flying into either of Melbourne’s 2 airports (Avalon or Tullamarine) the quickest and most convenient way to get to the CBD is by using the SkyBus airport shuttle.
 Tickets for the SkyBus can be bought in advance online here, or alternatively, you can buy them at the airport when you land.
 A one-way ticket cost $22 per adult and they regularly run from the airport to the city.
-If you are flying out of Melbourne, tickets can be bought online, at the airport while you’re there or from Southern Cross Train Station which is where you will be dropped off and will catch the SkyBus from in the city to return to the airport.
+If you are flying out of Melbourne, tickets can be bought online, at the airport while you’re there or from Southern Cross Train Station which is where you will catch the SkyBus from to return to the airport.